Our Built and Natural Environments

 • Engineering a spaceport

 Space missions are a risky endeavour and are always caused from incorrect design and manufacturing choices.
 While the identification of hazardous conditions is not always possible, it is vital that risk mitigation strategies are implemented to provide higher levels of safety.
 For our client, Southern Launch, these risk mitigation strategies are of an extremely high level of importance.
 Hence, we have been tasked with the engineering design of a spaceport located in Whalers Way, South Australia, with a particular emphasis on the design parameters of a nearby control room against the blast loading experienced from a 10 tonne rocket explosion.
-Our project has aided in determining multiple pressures experienced from a rocket explosion, which were then utilized for obtaining safe cordon distances for bystanders in open field, and for the wall thickness designs for the nearby control room at a range of varying distances.
+Our project has aided in determining multiple pressures experienced from a rocket explosion, which were then utilised for obtaining safe cordon distances for bystanders in open field, and for the wall thickness designs for the nearby control room at a range of varying distances.

 Project by: